 The members thus begin to question themselves and who they are.

-Debilitation is also used in cults and is brought about by sleep deprivation, long working hours, poor diets or high-sugar diets, secretly putting drugs in food.
+Debilitation is also used in cults and is brought about by sleep deprivation, long working hours, poor diets or high-sugar diets, secretly putting drugs in food and so on.
 And in some cults, violence is indeed used.
 (Some cults are very violent with physical and sexual abuse being used to manipulate members.
 However, the members have typically been led to believe it's for their own good!)

 Cults will also use the following techniques to manipulate that are not necessarily used in the brainwashing techniques described above: